flancia-coop/doc.anagora.org/ekumen.md

             - **The architecture of Bonfire makes possible that everything and any activity can be threaded.**
             - Q: community annotations?
                 - A: https://bonfirenetworks.org/posts/content_labelling_in_bonfire/
+  - Edu: the Ekumen wants to be implementation-agnostic as much as possible, we'd like to be able to add value for communities using all of Bonfire/Mastodon/Pleroma/etc.
+    - Would like to focus on design work first, then s
 - Tooling and technical ideas
   - Starting ideas
     - Publishing moderation events as activities